-- Elevator/escalator accidents — Elevators that don’t line up with the floor, or elevator cars that plummet several stories, can both cause serious injuries.
+- Elevator/escalator accidents – Both elevators that don’t line up with the floor and elevator cars that plummet several stories can cause serious injuries.
 Likewise, escalators that malfunction can cause injuries.

 - Fires and explosions – These types of accidents can take place anywhere, but if they take place while you are on someone else’s property then you may be entitled to damages.
 Provided that you were allowed to be at the premises at the time of the fire or explosion, you may be able to collect compensation from the property owner.